sensu/sensu-docs-legacy/docs/0.26/reference/clients.md

 To configure Sensu client subscriptions for a client, please refer to [the client `subscriptions` attribute reference documentation][15].

+In addition to the subscriptions defined in the client configuration, Sensu clients also subscribe automatically to a subscription matching their client name.
+For example, a client named `i-424242` will subscribe to check requests for the subscription `client:i-424242`.
+This makes it possible to generate ad-hoc check requests targeting specific clients via the [`/request` API][49].

 ## Client socket input

 ### What is the Sensu client socket?